 I take everybody’s calls because I know that if… I do daily live streams for the same reason, I know that there are things that I know that will come out and we’ll be able to help somebody just even if it helps them get a little tiny bit farther in their digital business today, which is the point of GSD Daily, get shit done daily.
 If we can just move a small, small, small, little minuscule amount forward today, and a little bit forward tomorrow, and a little bit for the next day, then we’re going to be that much, it’s going to have a meteoric difference, a dramatic difference in our business and our lives, in next to no time.
 So if I can help anybody, I do, I try.
 So that’s why I take everybody’s calls.

-So if you look at the conditions we have now show high form fields.
+If you look at the conditions we have now show high form fields.
 You don’t have to be a programmer to understand this, but it’s an, “If this, then that,” statement.
-So it's, if this, if this happens, then do that.
-So if here, the statements are pretty simple, there’s a lot of entries here for prequalified leads, but the statement is, “If an email address is entered show the next four questions,” so, or five questions.
-So if the email address is entered, show business or product name, website, Skype, this dropdown, this drop-down here, and then I think it tells us about your business.
+It’s, if this, if this happens, then do that.
+If here, the statements are pretty simple, there’s a lot of entries here for prequalified leads, but the statement is, “If an email address is entered show the next four questions,” so, or five questions.
+If the email address is entered, show business or product name, website, Skype, this dropdown, this drop-down here, and then I think it tells us about your business.
 Then, so we’re going to see what that looks like.
 So show hind force… So show when you hit, let’s see.
 Show email list size when the business or product name is not equal to blank.

-If yearly revenue contains less than $100,000, and, we're going to do or.
-So if it's less than $100,000, then redirect the user to Done For You, we're just going to send them right back to the homepage.
-So, okay.
-If yearly revenue contains less than $100,000, redirect them to doneforyou.com.
-So we're going to hit done.
-So we're going to just check that.
+If yearly revenue contains less than $100,000, redirect the user to Done For You.
+We’re just going to send them right back to the homepage.
+We’re going to just check that.
 Okay, so it’s right down there.
 We’re going to enter, we’re going to save this again.
 We’re going to refresh.